-For those with large amounts of credit card debt, it can be difficult to find the extra money to pay even the minimum balance on some of their cards.
+For those with large amounts of credit card debt, it can be difficult to attack your debt.
+It can be a struggle to find any extra money to pay even the minimum balance on your credit cards.
 But a little effort can go a long way.

 What about downsizing your car?
 Taking public transportation more often?
 Imagine the money you could save by not having to fill up your gas tank every week!